 Looking for a way to help our community while experiencing amazing performances?
-The Newberry Opera House is looking for a few good men and women to complement their fine corps of volunteers, known as Ambassadors.
-These Awesome Ambassadors have saved the Opera House over $1.7 million since the renovation in 1998.
+The Newberry Opera House is looking for a few good men and women to complement our fine corps of volunteers, known as Ambassadors.
+These Awesome Ambassadors have saved the Opera House over $2 million since the renovation in 1998.

-Classes covering all aspects of the duties of each volunteer position are usually conducted each summer prior to the season.
+Classes covering all aspects of the duties of each volunteer position are usually conducted each year prior to the season.
 This year's training is planned for October.
 Stay tuned for updates.

-In addition to feeling like a part of the exciting work of this award winning Art Center and economic catalyst, ambassadors also often enjoy the interaction with fellow volunteers and patrons.
+In addition to feeling like a part of the exciting work of this award-winning Art Center and economic catalyst, ambassadors also often enjoy the interaction with fellow volunteers and patrons.
 While seats are not always available, depending on their position volunteers do usually get to see most of the shows they work - for free.
-Comp tickets can also be earned for hours worked.
-This allows volunteers access to amazing artists from around the globe.
-Stars like the Glenn Miller Orchestra, Oak Ridge Boys, Olivia Newton-John, Loretta Lynn, Roberta Flack, Willie Nelson and Michael Bolton are all Opera House alums.

 Event staff volunteers are the core group at the Newberry Opera House whose main purpose is to see to the comfort and safety of the audience.
 They greet and assist our patrons in order to ensure that all visitors are treated to an enjoyable experience while attending one of our performances.
 They run the elevator, take tickets, and—of course—direct patrons to their seats.